 Table of Contents

-Consequently, the order will not push through if the stock price is greater than $5.
+Consequently, the order will not push through if the stock price exceeds $5.
 The order prevents investors from buying or selling stocks at a price level they don’t want.
 Still, this type of order has its downside.
 A limit order gives an investor no assurance that the order will push through.
 The order may only be suitable when an investor knows they can purchase lower than the current price.

 A market order is the most basic trade order type.
 It is commonly used when an investor wants to buy or sell immediately at the current price.
-Also, it is popular with investors who want to buy or sell stocks or coins right away.
+Also, it is popular with investors who want to buy or sell stocks or coins immediately.
 This type of order will be executed near or equal to the current ask or bid price.

 Conditional order consists of two or more criteria set by the investors.
-If the conditions are not met at the same time, the order will not push through.
+The order will not push through if the conditions are not met simultaneously.
 It can be used best for investors who don’t want to monitor the market regularly.
 A conditional order combines different order types like limit and stop-orders to function.

 Trailing Stop Order

-True to its name, this stop order trails the market price when going in a more favourable direction.
+True to its name, this stop order trails the market price when going in a more favorable direction.
 In contrast, the order will remain in its last position when the market price moves in a disadvantageous direction.
 A trailing stop order is more adaptable than a stop order as it adjusts automatically by following the market price.